Skip to main content

 Association Principles

-• Child table stores foreign key: Create a foreign key field in the child table (such as order_id) that points to the _id of the parent table record
+• Child table stores foreign key: Create a foreign key field in the child table (e.g., order_id) that points to the _id of the parent table record

-• Parent table is unaware: The parent table doesn't need to maintain child table relationships, keeping the data structure simple
+• Parent table is agnostic: The parent table does not need to maintain child table relationships, keeping the data structure simple

 Association Configuration Example

-The child table creates an orderId field that associates with the _id field of the parent order table to implement parent-child table association.
+Create an orderId field in the child table to associate with the _id field of the parent order table, implementing parent-child table association.

 Deletion Rules

 When creating a foreign key, the deletion rule can be set to "cascade".
-When data in the referenced table (order parent table) is deleted, records referencing that data in the current table (product details table) are also deleted.
+When data in the referenced table (order parent table) is deleted, records in the current table (product details table) that reference that data will also be deleted.

 Data Processing Flow